SonjaHahn/StartR/README.md

 # StartR

-Some R scripts used for a introductory workshop on R in 2012
+Some R scripts used for an introductory workshop on R in 2012

 # Introduction